Automated Teller Machine

 test_atm.py16# Exceptions seen 17# AssertionError 18# NameError 19# AttributeError 20# TypeErrorI add the keyword argument to the function in

-atm.py1def withdraw(pin_is_correct): 2 return Nonethe terminal is my friend, and shows TypeError
+atm.py1def withdraw(right_pin): 2 return Nonethe terminal is my friend, and shows TypeError

-TypeError: withdraw() got an unexpected keyword argument 'balance_is_enough'I add
+TypeError: withdraw() got an unexpected keyword argument 'enough_money'because the test called the

-balance_is_enoughto the function signature1def withdraw(pin_is_correct, balance_is_enough): 2 return Nonethe terminal is my friend, and shows AssertionError
+enough_moneyto the function signature1def withdraw(right_pin, enough_money): 2 return Nonethe terminal is my friend, and shows AssertionError

-withdrawfunction always returns CASH, it does not care about the inputs.
-Is this Tautology?
+withdrawfunction always returns ‘CASH’, it does not care about the inputs.
+Is this Tautology or ‘CASH’ that never ends?

-I add an assertion for when the right PIN is entered AND there is NOT enough money in the account
+I add a test with an assertion for when the right PIN is entered AND there is NOT enough money in the account

 PIN